• Manifesto

 With current analytical methodologies restricted to a minority of PFAS, and fewer still being actively monitored, our current understanding of environmental contamination represents only the tip of the iceberg[15].
 Continuing to condone this widespread degradation of natural resources risks resulting in devastating consequences for future generations.

-2. PFAS pollution is already affecting communities across Europe and beyond
+2. PFAS pollution is already affecting communities in pollution hotspots across Europe and beyond

-- Germany: Several hotspots of PFAS pollution have been identified, with soil, groundwater and drinking water contaminations[20].
+• Germany: Several hotspots of PFAS pollution have been identified, with soil, groundwater and drinking water contaminations[20].
 One example is the City of Düsseldorf of >600,000 inhabitants where massive areas of groundwater are polluted with PFAS.
 The pollution is due largely to the use of PFAS-containing firefighting foams.
 Costs for soil remediation around Düsseldorf Airport are estimated at up to EUR 100 million[16].
+The application of compost produced with contaminated paper sludge has led to large-scale contamination of agricultural soils[27 in the south German region around Rastatt and Baden-Baden.
+An area of more than 1,000 hectares is affected.

-- Italy: In the Veneto region, up to 350,000 people were exposed unknowingly to PFAS-contaminated drinking water for decades due to emissions from the Miteni factory operating since 1964[16] (closed in 2018).
+• Italy: In the Veneto region, up to 350,000 people were exposed unknowingly to PFAS-contaminated drinking water for decades due to emissions from the Miteni factory operating since 1964[16] (closed in 2018).
 Blood tests of residents revealed levels of PFAS exceeding national recommendations.
 After the contamination was discovered in 2013, activated carbon filters were installed in drinking water treatment plants, costing EUR 2 million to the region’s government and taxpayers.
 The cost for the maintenance of the filtration system is estimated at ~ EUR 1 million per year[16].
+However, during the recent Miteni trial the water companies estimated a total amount of EUR 60 M for the period 2013-2023 for all the infrastructures and expenditures needed[28].
+Matteo Ceruti, a lawyer representing some of the affected families in the legal case described the contamination as "one of the biggest environmental disasters in history"[29].

-- The Netherlands: In Dordrecht, where Chemours’ largest production site in Europe is located, PFOA was produced until 2012, before being replaced with GenX, another PFAS based technology.
+• The Netherlands: In Dordrecht, where Chemours’ largest production site in Europe is located, PFOA was produced until 2012, before being replaced with GenX, another PFAS based technology.
 In 2018, it was estimated that 750,000 people living in cities close to the Dordrecht plants were exposed to high levels of PFOA[16].
 Chemours has been required to reduce its GenX emissions and the company announced it would invest EUR 75 million in reducing emissions[16].
 This is however, only a small fraction of the cost to clean up the legacy pollution burden.
+It is estimated that thousands of locations in the Netherlands have been contaminated with PFAS.
+Initial remediation costs of only 28 polluted sites amount to EUR 68 million[30].

-3. PFAS are accumulating in our bodies and those of our children
+3. PFAS from food and other sources are accumulating in our bodies and those of our children

 Many of the PFAS already studied have been shown to be toxic to humans; with some of them accumulating and persisting in our bodies.
 People across Europe are exposed to these ‘forever chemicals’ through food, water and consumer products as well as materials in our homes and workplaces.
 PFAS concentrations build-up in human body fluids and have been found in blood, urine, placenta, the umbilical cord and breastmilk[21],[22].
 Today, children are born pre-polluted with PFAS[23],[24], putting the health prospects of future generations at risk.